vikramkrishna09/Instagram-clone/README.md

+This is based off https://pusher.com/tutorials/instagram-clone-part-1 guide by Christian Nwamba however i made several improvements to his progrma, follow his instructions in order to be able to run the code

 # React Series: Building a Simple Instagram Clone

 This is a demo application showing how to build a simple Instagram Clone using React and GraphQL with Realtime Functionality and Offline Support with Service Workers.